h-jpj/h-jpj.github.io/_projects/3_project.md

 layout: page
 title: Advancing Stroke Rehabilitation, a Neuroplasticity-Driven Approach
 description: My end of (3rd) year disseration project for my Mechatronics and Robotics MEng degree.
-img: assets/img/7.jpg
+img: assets/img/Components_Asembly.jpg
 importance: 3
 category: work
 ---

-This project presents a novel stroke rehabilitation device designed to aid in hand recovery during the acute stages of recovery (early stages).
-Utilizing 3D printing technology and Arduino-controlled servo motors, the device offers a customizable, cost-effective, and accessible solution for mild to medium stroke survivors.
+This project involves the design and development of a stroke rehabilitation device aimed at aiding hand recovery during the early stages of stroke rehabilitation.
+The device leverages 3D printing and Arduino-controlled servo motors to offer a cost-effective, customizable, and accessible solution for mild to medium stroke survivors.

+The goal is to develop a practical solution that utalizes neuroplasticity in stroke patients by mimicking hand movements needed for recovery to induce dendritic growth.
+This device can be used by patients at home to complement traditional rehabilitation methods.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">